NanxuGong/ELLM-FT/README.md

 # ELLM-FT
-This is the implementation code of the paper "Evolutionary Large Language Model for Automated Feature Transformation", accepted to AAAI 2025
+This is the implementation code of the paper "[AAAI 2025] Evolutionary Large Language Model for Automated Feature Transformation"

-## implementation
+## Implementation
 ### Step 1: download the data:
 ```
 follow the instruction in /data/readme.md